Uplift Desk Reviews

 Like most reviews sites, our editorial staff and laboratory testing expenses are partially offset by earning small commissions (at no cost to you) when you purchase something through those links.
 Learn More

 Austin, TX-based UpLiftDesk.com was originally known for many years as TheHumanSolution.com, one of the earliest online purveyors of ergonomic products including chairs, keyboard trays, monitor arms, etc. founded by ergonomist and entrepreneur Jon Paulsen.
+Our Uplift desk reviews show that being around for such a long time doesn’t necessarily mean you make the best product.

 With the launch of their highly popular UpLift standing desk about a decade ago, the company’s primary emphasis shifted to marketing the standing desk line, currently in its second generation as the UpLift V2 standing desk.
 While the original website still exists it has virtually no remaining traffic; all of the company’s marketing firepower has been gradually shifted to the newer UpLift Desk brand as standing desks began to absolutely dominate the ergonomic office furniture business.